Strategic Whitepaper · Loyyo

-This document outlines the definitive use case for the Unified Customer ID (UCI) using YAYA (yaya.eu) as the merchant, Adyen as the payment rail, Sitoo as the POS, and Google Wallet as the digital lifestyle hub.
+This document outlines the definitive use case for the Unified Customer ID (UCI) using YAYA (yaya.eu) as the merchant, Adyen as the payment rail (PSP) for both online and in-store payments, Sitoo as the POS, Shopify as the webshop, and Wallet as the digital pass container.
+The same architecture works with any leading PSP (Stripe, Mollie, Worldline, CCV, Checkout.com, etc.) and any modern POS or e-commerce platform.

 1. The starting state: The ghost customer